AlexGarcia623/ALEX-Labs/README.md

 ### Needs to be added to the next version

-- Instructions (.pdf files) on how to use each lab along with a rough sketch of the worksheet associated with the lab
 - Color blind modes for all labs

 ## Version 1.0 -- August 18th, 2022